 My No Knead Bread – A Work in Progress

 Eventually though, for better or worse, I’ve allowed bread back in my diet.
 Not on the scale I once ate it, and most of the time it’s in forms that are much better for me than the “Wonder Bread” I used to build my sandwiches from.
-A couple times over the years, before my surgery, I even was into making my own breads.
+A couple of times over the years, before my surgery, I even was into making my own loaves of bread.
 I used a bread machine to do some of the heavy lifting for me… as in the first kneading and rise.
 After the timer went off I’d remove the dough, shape it into loaves or rolls or such, allow it to rise again before baking.
-I enjoyed crafting special breads, in both shapes and flavors, to bring to holiday dinners, parties, etc.
+I enjoyed crafting special loaves of bread, in both shapes and flavors, to bring to holiday dinners, parties, etc.

-I got rid of my bread machine when I moved from MN and hadn’t replaced it… and instead I’m using the rediscovery of “no knead” bread making, what is pretty much the original method of making bread, for those times I need a fresh baked loaf.
-Ok, sure, the original versions were flat breads, not the yeast breads that came later, but it’s still a very old method.
-While no knead bread takes a long time to prep, nearly all of that is just waiting, actual work time is really just minutes, so it can be an easy way to have fresh baked bread with just a little bit of planning ahead.
+I got rid of my bread machine when I moved from MN and hadn’t replaced it… and instead, I’m using the rediscovery of “no-knead” bread-making, which is pretty much the original method of making bread, for those times I need a fresh-baked loaf.
+Ok, sure, the original versions were flatbreads, not the yeast breads that came later, but it’s still a very old method.
+While no-knead bread takes a long time to prep, nearly all of that is just waiting, actual work time is really just minutes, so it can be an easy way to have freshly baked bread with just a little bit of planning ahead.

-With all breads, the time you let it rise is called proofing, and with no knead bread you let extended proofing time do all the heavy lifting.. or kneading in this case.
-No knead bread also seems to be a bit more forgiving when it comes to measurements and the process, which is part of why I call this recipe a “work in progress”.
+With all bread, the time you let it rise is called proofing, and with no-knead bread, you let extended proofing time do all the heavy lifting.. or kneading in this case.
+No-knead bread also seems to be a bit more forgiving when it comes to measurements and the process, which is part of why I call this recipe a “work in progress”.
 It will be something I think I will continue to be refining for a long time to come.
 This also means that every loaf will be slightly unique, heck, you might even get away with calling it artisan if you really want to impress your friends.